 - Review and approval of NOR and MCSA supplied Sailing Instructions;

-- Remuneration for MCSA supplied PRO; and $250 for photographer
+- Remuneration for MCSA supplied PRO; and for a photographer

 - Audit of final results.

 - The host club will be responsible for administration and staffing of the event, organization of related activities, and financial risk.
 All revenue is retained by the host club net of a $30 per boat fee paid to MCSA.